Hike to multiple waterfalls and through a lush, green forest on the moderate, kid and dog-friendly Dukes Creek Falls Trail near Helen, Georgia.

 The main trail swings a hard left turn at the trail intersection, hiking southwest and continuing to descend into the lush, green creek valley.
 The trail courses three sharp switchbacks over the one-mile hike to the falls, offering glimpses and ever-growing sounds of the towering, tumbling waterfall.

-The base of the falls is a great place to relax, soak up some natural beauty, and enjoy a quick snack before making the uphill climb back to the trailhead.
-Departing the waterfalls, the Dukes Creek Falls Trail retraces its outbound hike to the trailhead, completing the hike at 2 miles.
+The base of the falls is a great place to relax, soak up some natural beauty, and enjoy a quick snack before beginning the uphill climb back to the trailhead.
+Departing the waterfalls, the hike retraces its outbound journey back to the trailhead, completing the adventure at 2 miles.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.